dsleo/wandrer/README.md

 # Wandrer
-Inspired by [Wandrer](https://wandrer.earth), like in this activity description:
+Inspired by [Wandrer](https://wandrer.earth), like in this Strava activity description that shows the number of new miles:

 <img src="https://github.com/dsleo/wandrer/blob/main/img/strava.png" width="90%" height="auto">